 Gretchen is a Senior Undergraduate student at Virginia Tech, and is majoring in Biochemistry.
 Gretchen volunteered in the lab to pursue her interest in disease-related research.
 After graduation, Gretchen plans to further her education in graduate school and pursue a career field of global health research for allergy and diseases.

-Christopher is currently a junior at Virginia Tech working towards a Bachelor's Degree in Microbiology with a minor in Chemistry.
+Christopher is currently a senior at Virginia Tech working towards a Bachelor's Degree in Microbiology with a minor in Chemistry.
 Before becoming a student at Virginia Tech, he discovered an interest in human genetics and decided to follow this interest in college.
 After graduation, Christopher has plans to attend grad school and obtain a Master's Degree in Genetic Counseling in order to further pursue his passion for human genetics.

 This could be you!